The CIA of Blended Learning

 • Engages student attention and delivers content

-• Provides data with insight to student strengths and weaknesses
+• Provides data with insight into student strengths and weaknesses

 • Has no limits as to when or where it can be accessed

-• Is ideal for presenting and assessing student understanding and practicing skills
+• It is ideal for presenting and assessing student understanding and practicing skills

 Guided Instruction